-To some extent, the roots of the Wellness Movement go back at least to the days of the Ancient Greeks and the Olympic games themselves.
-There the ultimate in development was physical prowess in the various games.
+To some extent, the roots of the Health and Wellness Movement go back at least to the days of the Ancient Greeks and the Olympic games themselves.
+In that time the ultimate in development was physical prowess in the various games.
 At the same time, an age-old conflict, which has persisted to the 21st century, existed between the Empiricists and the Rationalists.

 Concomitant with the Ancient Greek Rationalists and Empiricists, the Church followed similar lines.
 The Church’s codification of the rational approach became doctrine and principle, which to a large extent was opposed to inherent mysticism and spirituality.
 The Rationalists would determine that they knew what God had intended.
 The Empiricists would state that knowledge of God is beyond perception, beyond ideas, and beyond phenomena of nature.
 Galen was a Rationalist.
 Hippocrates was an Empiricist.
 Aristotle was a Rationalist.
 Plato was an Empiricist.
 There have rarely been wise Rational Empiricists.